keleshev/keleshev.com/compiling-to-assembly-from-scratch-the-book.md

 *Guess which one is an easier target for a compiler?*

-If this book targeted Intel x86-64 instead of ARM, it would have been three times as long and&hairsp;—&hairsp;more likely&hairsp;—&hairsp;never written.
+If this book targeted Intel x86-64 instead of ARM, it would have been two times as long and&hairsp;—&hairsp;more likely&hairsp;—&hairsp;never written.
 Also, with 160 *billion* devices shipped, we better get used to the fact that ARM is the dominant instruction set architecture today.